Key Takeaways

 Conclusion

-Whether you are automating your personal wiki or feeding a RAG agent, the ability to turn any URL into clean Markdown is a superpower in 2026.
+Whether you are automating a personal Obsidian vault, feeding a RAG agent, or building a team documentation system, the ability to turn any URL or document into clean Markdown is a foundational capability in 2026.
+The Reader API and File Extraction API cover both live web content and offline documents through a single API account.

-Get your API Key and start building your automated knowledge base today.
+Get your SearchCans API Key and start building →